tim-mock/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive design works on any size screen.
+A adaptive website works on just the few pre determined screensizes that a developer will work on.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first and desktop first refers to which system the inital code is designed for. example: In desktop first the code is written for the desktop and then the mobile is acomidated with a max-width feature for the nessesary changes. mobile first would use a min-width parameter to adapt to the desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+default font size is 16 px.
+62.5% of 16 is 10.
+This way 1 rem =10px. so if you made something 12.8 rem it would be very easy to convert it to pixels: 128.
+Its a good way to standardize things.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing allows a seasoned developer to take shortcuts and save lines of code.
+It can also allow many changes to be done with a single line of code.
+It also makes much larger projects easier to view and change from the developers point of view.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I really like mixins and parametrics.
+I can see how useful they can be.
+Of the main concepts we discussed in class I feel like I have a good grasp on everything.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.